 The decision to stop driving is one not entered into lightly.
 By giving up a driver’s license, a person is giving up some independence as they must rely on another to provide transportation.
 No longer will the person be able to decide on a whim they feel like going to the grocery store or on some other outing.
 Trips, whether to the grocery store, doctor’s office, or the like, must now be planned out so that transportation may be scheduled in advance.
 For some individuals, this will mean utilizing services such as taxis or shuttles, while for others this means coordinating with family members as to when they are available to provide such a service.
 A person should only stop driving if they are no longer comfortable driving or if they are a danger to others while driving.

 A person’s age is not sufficient reason to suggest they stop driving.
 The more common indicators for concern have to do with diminishing physical and mental abilities.
 As we are all aware, the ability to see is a requirement to drive.
-In Arizona, once you reach 65, you are subjected to a vision test every five years to keep your driver’s license.
-In New Mexico, once you reach 75, you must take a vision test every year to keep your driver’s license.
+In Arizona, once you reach 65, you are subjected to a vision test every five years to keep your driver’s license. once you reach 75, you must take a vision test every year to keep your driver’s license.
 If you are concerned about a loved one’s vision, suggest they have their vision tested on a more regular basis by a professional.
 If there has been a decline in vision, it may be rectified by corrective lenses.
 If the deterioration is not correctable, then the time has come to stop driving.

 A person diagnosed with short term memory loss or who suffers from hallucinations may not have the necessary judgment to continue driving.
 Both physical and mental acuity can be affected by prescription drug use.
 Some drugs may cause drowsiness, delayed response time, confusion, and other physical or mental impairments.
 Be sure to review the warning labels and possible side effects when new medications are prescribed.